WillsWorld/willhack/README.md

 Or to view the information on the Will's World Hack event see our wiki: http://willsworld.edina.ac.uk/wiki/

-Thanks
+Thanks!

-Muriel Mewissen, Neil Mayo, Nicola Osborne,
-Will's World Project Team.
+- Muriel Mewissen, Neil Mayo, Nicola Osborne, Will's World Project Team.